-LUMA continues to regularly analyze the grid using industry-standard rigorous planning processes and tools to identify weak points of the grid.
-This analysis evolves as conditions change, including through new loads associated with businesses and residences; new generation, including renewable deployments; and loss of critical substation and transmission equipment.
+LUMA continues to regularly analyze the grid using industry-standard, rigorous planning processes and tools to identify weak points of the grid.
+This analysis evolves over time as conditions change.
+Factors than can affect the system include new loads associated with businesses and residences; new generation, including renewable deployments; and loss of critical substation and transmission equipment.
 LUMA has addressed many areas of the grid where a critical contingency could have caused system issues since commencement.

-More, however, remains to be done.
-In the below section, we identify some of the critical weak points in the grid and the planned efforts to mitigate them.
-These projects will be funded with a mixture of federal capital, non-federal capital, and operations and maintenance (O&M) planned work.
-As engagements with FEMA, COR3, and PREB evolve over the next two years, some projects that are here projected to be funded by one of those categories of funds may be funded by another.
+Below we identify some of the remaining critical weak points in the grid and the planned efforts to mitigate them.
+These projects will be funded with a mixture of federal capital, non-federal capital, and operations and maintenance (O&M) expenditures.
+Over the next two years the funding source for a specific project may be modified based on guidance and rulings from FEMA, COR3, and PREB.